mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 The configuration files for the nodes are managed as Golang text templates.
 The resulting files are overlayed over the node images.
-There are two ways of transport for the overlays to the compute node, the
+There are two ways of transport for the overlays to the compute node:
 * system overlay
 * runtime overlay

 where the system overlay is baked into the boot image of the compute node while the runtime overlay is updated on the nodes on a regular base (1 minute per default) via the `wwclient` service.